KooiInc/SBHelpers/README.md

 </div>

 # SBHelpers
-Some handy helpers for Stackblitz ES/html projects
+Some handy helpers for Stackblitz ES and/or HTML projects

 ### Install the package
 `npm install stackblitzhelpers`